50. Customise the Quick Access toolbar

 And while you're there, make note of the other advanced new options also on that menu: you can open a new window in a new process, open Explorer, and even delete your Recent Places and Address Bar histories with a click.

 The default Windows 8 Explorer view doesn't show all the usual drives and folders - Control Panel, Recycle Bin and so on - in the left-hand navigation pane.
-It certainly keeps the display simple, and if you want to see all your drives then you can just click Computer, but if you prefer to see everything upfront then it only takes a moment.
-Click View > Options, check 'Show all folders' and click OK.
+Windows 8.1 may hide the libraries, too.
+This certainly keeps the display simple, and if you want to list all your drives then you can just click Computer, but if you prefer to see everything upfront then it only takes a moment.
+Click View > Options, check 'Show all folders' and 'Show libraries', and click OK.

 Need to take a closer look at an ISO file?
 Right-click it in Explorer, click Mount and you can view it as a virtual drive, launch the files it contains, or add more if you like.